equivalent/scrapbook2/archive/blogs/draft-decorator-validations.md

 end
 ```

-> NOTE: if you want to leart more on Service objects in Rails, watch
+> NOTE: if you want to learn more on Service objects in Rails, watch
 > https://www.youtube.com/watch?v=LsUx0dWikmo

-> NOTE: One other way is tho use Validation Factory objects: http://blog.lunarlogic.io/2015/models-on-a-diet/
+> NOTE: One other interesting way is tho use Validator Factory: http://blog.lunarlogic.io/2015/models-on-a-diet/

 Those who worked with Service objects or Processor objects know that
 they sometimes may do too many tasks and placing overhead of validation
-on the may be another extra unecesarry complexicity.
+on the may be another extra complexity.

-Imagine you are dealing with client who want to send you to your app API
+Imagine you are dealing with client who want to send to your app  API
 an overly composed API request creating multiple resources.
 It's an
-improtarnt client so you cannot say no to their request and they don't
+important client so you cannot say no to their request and they don't
-want to alocate any time to make the request more RESTfull.
+want to allocate any time to make the request more RESTfull.

-Imagine they are sending you something like this:
+Imagine they are sending you something like this (but 20times more
+complex):

 ```json
 {